Gior26/gazebo_ros_batteries/README.md

+This repository contains small modifications to use the [original plugin](https://github.com/nilseuropa/gazebo_ros_battery) to work with ROS2 Humble.

 # Gazebo-ROS battery plugin

 This repository contains a generic battery plugin for Gazebo to be used in ROS robot simulations.
 It implements two operation modes, a simple linear charge/discharge model and a parametric nonlinear dynamic discharge model.
 For the parameter tuning of the latter we provide a visualization tool of the discharge curves under various temperatures and current loads.